 Whether the prediction for 2020 turns out to be true or not, we’re sure voice search will increase its share in the search market.
 With Google being one of the leading providers of voice search services, we could see voice search becoming a ranking factor – just like with page speed last year.

-Nearly 30% of smartphone users consider voice search as their first search choice, according to Stone Temple.
+Nearly 30% of smartphone users consider voice search as their first search choice.
 But more surprisingly, Bing representatives have claimed that a quarter of Windows 10 desktop searches are using voice search.

 It’s clear that voice search is here to stay.
 But how to prepare your website for voice search?